JuliaGraphics/Luxor.jl/docs/src/howto/images.md

 s = svgstring()
 ```

-The SVG source code is now stored in `s`.
-You can examine or process it further:
+You'll get the SVG source code stored, as a string, in `s`.
+You can examine or process it further.
+For example, the five colors used for the logo were:

 ```julia
 eachmatch(r"rgb\\(.*?\\)", s) |> collect